June 13, Reading 3 – Luke 14:25-15:10

 “Whoever does not bear his own cross and come after me cannot be my disciple.”

-These words from Jesus can seem very strange in one sense.
 Didn’t Jesus come down from the cross?
-Isn’t the cross a most hateful an repugnant symbol of pain and agony, a reminder of the physical and spiritual anguish that our Lord endured?
+Isn’t the cross a most hateful and repugnant symbol of pain and agony?
+Is the picture a reminder of the physical and spiritual anguish that our Lord endured?

 The way of Christ, the path of following Jesus – It is a narrow road, and few there be that find it.